 What should Mom wear for family photos?

-One thing I like to do is start with myself!
+I always always always start with myself!
 Let’s be real, women can be the worst when it comes to choosing an outfit.
 If I know what I want to wear and feel best in, it’s easier to pick out the rest of my families.

 So what should mom wear?
 First, it should a step up from your everday wear.
 Live in ripped jeans and graphic tees?
-Why not try a flowy skirt and chambray top?
+Why not try a pair of dark denim, solid color top and a cardigan?
+Or maybe a flowy skirt and chambray top?